There are four types of relationships that can exist between two entities.

 In one to one relationship each record of a table can be associated with one and only one record in another table.

 For example, If there are two entities ‘Person' (Id, Name, Age, Address)and ‘AadhaarCard'(AadhaarCard'_Id, AadhaarCard'_No).
 So, each Person can have only one AadhaarCard and each AadhaarCard belongs to only one Person.

-Such a relationship is not very common.
-However, such a relationship is used for security purposes.
+Such a relationship is not that common as other relationships but is often used for security purposes.
 In the above example, we can easily store the AadhaarCard Number in the ‘Person’ table only.
-But, we make another table for the 'AadhaarCard' because the 'AadhaarCard' number may be sensitive data and it should be hidden from certain users.
-So, by making a separate table we provide extra security that only certain database users can see it.
+But, we make another table for the 'AadhaarCard' because the 'AadhaarCard' number is very sensitive data and it should be hidden from certain users.
+So, by making a separate table for AadharCard we provide extra security such that only the authorized user can see it.

 One-to-Many or Many-to-One Relationship